Guava Cake is made with an easy doctored cake mix with a tropical twist using real guava juice. This dessert is so easy!

-The cake starts with adding guava juice to a strawberry cake mix.
 A cream cheesy whipped topping layer is lathered on top and topped with a guava gel.
+The guava mixture is made from boiling guava juice with sugar to make a guava concentrate.
 Mmm.
+So much flavor.

 - 1 strawberry cake mix